Impact Wrestling Lockdown (2020)

 The 2020 Lockdown was a scheduled professional wrestling Impact Plus event produced by Impact Wrestling in conjunction with Border City Wrestling, on March 28, 2020 at the St. Clair College in Windsor, Ontario, Canada.
 The event was cancelled due to the COVID-19 pandemic.
+It would have been the first Lockdown held since 2016, but following its cancellation, there would not be another Lockdown event for another six years until its return in 2026.

 Production

 Background

 Lockdown was previously held as a pay-per-view event from 2005 to 2014 by Impact Wrestling, then known as Total Nonstop Action Wrestling.
 In 2013, the promotion scaled back its monthly pay-per-view events in favor of the new pre-recorded One Night Only events.
 Lockdown would be dropped as a pay-per-view after 2014; it was then held as a special episode of the weekly television program Impact Wrestling in 2015 and 2016.
 On January 15, 2020, Impact Wrestling announced on Twitter that it would revive Lockdown as a monthly special for Impact Plus.

-The event will be co-produced with Border City Wrestling and would be held on March 28, 2020 at the St. Clair College in Windsor, Ontario, Canada.
+The event was to be co-produced with Border City Wrestling and would have been held on March 28, 2020 at the St. Clair College in Windsor, Ontario, Canada.

 On March 13, Border City Wrestling announced St. Clair College, the venue for Lockdown, had canceled all upcoming events due to COVID-19 crisis.